starcoinorg/starcoin/vm/framework/FRAMEWORK-PROVER-GUIDE.md

-This guide gives some hints to troubleshoot issues when using the prover for specifying the Aptos frameworks.
+This guide gives some hints to troubleshoot issues when using the prover for specifying the Starcoin frameworks.

 ## Installation

-Please refer to the [doc](https://aptos.dev/tools/aptos-cli/install-cli/install-move-prover/).
+Please refer to the [doc](https://starcoin.dev/tools/starcoin-cli/install-cli/install-move-prover/).

 ## Timeout